 - Vivid nightmares

-Staff members are also careful to listen to their clients and provide a level of emotional support.
-Getting sober can bring up all sorts of terrible memories for people, and they may struggle with concerns they’ve been ignoring for years.
+Staff members are also careful to listen to their clients and provide emotional support.
+Detox and the days that follow can bring to light difficult memories for those who struggle with substance abuse.
 Some people find it hard to cope, and having someone available to listen and provide support can be invaluable.

 Detox plays a critical role in addiction recovery.2 Those who choose medically-supervised detox take an important first step on the road to life free from substance abuse.
 Once the process is complete, the next step is treatment.
 Through diagnosis of any underlying mental health issues and various psychotherapies and holistic options, the person in recovery can get answers to why the addiction developed and how to prevent relapse.
 The admissions coordinators at Black Bear Lodge are available 24 hours a day to answer your questions and help you find appropriate treatment.
 You are not alone.
 Call us now.

 1 “What Is Alcohol Withdrawal?”
 WebMD, WebMD.
 Accessed 26 Sept.
 2017.